microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/02-cloud-agent-pr-review/cloud-agent-pr-review.md

 - Power tools
 - Storage & organization

 Show screenshots of this working and do not include any actual product names.
-Keep the test data previously used.
+Keep the test data previously used."
 ********

 ### Talking points 🎙